The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

 \section{The distributional zeta-function method}

-A technical problem is how to calculate $\mathbb{E}\bigl[W(j,h)\bigr]$.
-There are different proposed in the literature, discussing systems with quenched disorder in statistical mechanics and also statistical field theory.
+A technical problem is how to calculate Eq. \eref{eq:disorderedfreeenergy}.
 There are many ways in the literature to perform such an average.
 Some of them are: the replica trick \cite{Edwards:1975aas,Emery:1975zz,mezard1987spin,dotsenko2005introduction}, the dynamical \cite{PhysRevB.18.4913,PhysRevLett.47.359,de2006random}, and the supersymmetric approaches \cite{Efetov:1983xg}.
 An alternative method that has been discussed in the literature is the distributional zeta-function method.

-For a general disorder probability distribution, using the functional integral $Z(j,h)$ given by Eq. \eqref{eq:disorderedgeneratingfunctional}, the distributional zeta-function, $\Phi(s)$, is defined as
+For a general disorder probability distribution, using the functional integral $Z(j,h)$ given by Eq. \eref{eq:disorderedgeneratingfunctional}, the distributional zeta-function, $\Phi(s)$, is defined as

-for $s\in \mathbb{C}$, this function being defined in the region where the above integral converges.
+for $s\in \mathbb{C}$, this function is defined in the region where the above integral converges.
 The average generating functional can be written as

-where one defines the complex exponential $n^{-s}=\exp(-s\log n)$, with $\log n\in\mathbb{R}$.
+where it is defined the complex exponential as $n^{-s}=\exp(-s\log n)$, with $\log n\in\mathbb{R}$.
 Using analytic tools, the average generating functional of connected correlation functions, or the quenched free energy, can be represented as